Color Undertones – A Fresh and Informed Perspective

 Can we imagine musical tones called, lark, canary, cockatoo, crow, cat, dog, or mouse, because they bear some distant resemblance to the cries of those animals?
 Color needs a system. ~ Albert Henry Munsell

 Hue families are organized into order systems.
-Every color can be organized into a hue family and thus ordered into a system.
+Every color – including whites, gray, blacks, neutrals – are all easily organized into a hue family and thus ordered into a system.
 A logical order system is critical when dealing with thousands of colors, products, and materials.

 Chromatic or saturated colors are close to pure colors and they are easy to assign to hue families like red, blue, green, and yellow.